WICG/scroll-to-text-fragment/README.md

 ### Privacy

-While the feature itself does not expose privacy related information, the targetText value may contain sensitive information.
+While the feature itself does not expose privacy related information, the text fragment value may contain sensitive information.
 This is why the _fragment directive_ is designed so the user agent processes and then removes the _fragment directive_, so that the site does not have access to this information.